watml/fastpvalue/README.md

 For runing estimators, use `python compare_estimators.py` instead.
 There are 14 estimators implemented for the Shapley value, 13 for the Banzhaf value, 11 for Beta(2,2) and 6 for Beta(4,1).

-After all results are generated, `python plot_estimators.py` will be produced.
+After all results are generated, `python plot_estimators.py` will produce all the figures.

 ## Training Estimators
 All user-specified arguments are in utils/args_DV.py.
+The default dataset is set to be MNIST.
 The following commands will generate the training dataset used for training estimators, valiadation and test dataset for reporting the relative difference and Spearman correlation.
+Note that n_process=100 in utils/args_DV.py means there will be 100 processes for generating the datasets, and thus makes sure that there are at least 100 cpus.

 `
 python generate_training_dataset.py